praveen-garg/phpunit-nerds/README.md

 ### A basic example, which explains basic logic tests and functional tests, using PHPUnit with selenium.

-* Autoloading of classes and namespacing (use: composer install)
+* Autoloading of classes and namespacing (use: composer install, it will update vendor directory contents)

+> see instructions below, How to install composer

-* [Pear install of phpunit] (http://phpunit.de/manual/3.7/en/installation.html#installation.pear)
+* [Pear install of PHPunit] (http://phpunit.de/manual/3.7/en/installation.html#installation.pear)
 * [Pear install of PHPunit_Selenium] (http://phpunit.de/manual/3.7/en/selenium.html#selenium.installation)

-__note:__ I have used [latest selenium jar v 2.40.0] (http://selenium-release.storage.googleapis.com/2.40/selenium-server-standalone-2.40.0.jar)
+__Note:__ I have used [latest selenium jar v 2.40.0] (http://selenium-release.storage.googleapis.com/2.40/selenium-server-standalone-2.40.0.jar)

-### Run test using
+### How to run tests:

-* For logic tests: phpunit --colors tests/Basic/CalculatorTest.php
+* For logic tests:

+> phpunit --colors tests/Basic/CalculatorTest.php

-* For functional test using selenium: phpunit tests/Basic/CalculatorWebTest.php (view resides in: src/View/cal.php)
+* For functional tests using selenium:

+> phpunit tests/Basic/CalculatorWebTest.php

+* view resides in: src/View/cal.php for which we wrote functional tests.

 > in phpunit.xml, bootstrap="./vendor/autoload.php" attribute specifies where the bootstrap
 > file is located.